ashokqa-code/rbAuctions/README.md

 Java IDE to run the scripts

-Java(JDK) and Maven needs to installed on the local machine to run the scripts.
+Java(JDK) and Maven need to be installed on the local machine to run the scripts.

 ## Running the tests under Maven
 open terminal and run: